Corpus Christi Chapter

 Any woman 18 years or older, regardless of race, religion, or ethnic background, who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.

-If you are working on your family genealogy and believe you are eligible; or if you want to begin to investigate your family past; or if you have a relative who belongs or belonged in the DAR and you are interested in membership, please contact us.
+If you are working on your family genealogy and believe you are eligible; you want to begin to investigate your family past; you have a relative who belongs or belonged in the DAR and you are interested in membership, please contact us.